JangYue2/learngit/readme.txt

-GIT is a version control system
+GIT is a distribution version control system
 GIT is free software